 photo by Dan Rajter

-Kate is an award-winning director and theatremaker.
 She is inspired by theatre as collaborative craft to celebrate community, deepen belonging, and rediscover place.
-She seeks to create intimate spaces for our shared experience of the vivid, transformative, and profound– a poetic realm for the collective reckoning of who we are and who we might be.
+She seeks to create intimate spaces for our shared experience of the vivid, transformative, and profound– a poetic realm for the collective reckoning of who we are and who we could be.

 Her work leans into the mythic, epic, and bold with a deft simplicity and unabashed theatricality.
 She is drawn to stories and characters historically kept in the shadows; illuminating their depths in spare, embodied, and lyrical ways.
 Kate meets every project as a creative collaborator in the spirit of both rigor and play, driven by a boundless curiosity for the human condition and our connection to the natural world.